eis-group-opensource/vti-router/README.md

 1. FIXED - we must use strongswan update instead of reload.
 Usig reload caused creating a few more CHILD_SA (IPSEC SA) and confuze AZURE

+2. FIXED.
+We now set up rp_filter option = 0 for all vti interfaces and for eth0, It is 1 for eth1.
+So assymmetrical traffic allowed everywhere except eth1 (to protect against attacks).
+IT is done in both ipsec-vti.sh script and by sysctl.d configs (see FILES.d subdirectories)

+NOTICE - CentOS7 sort sysctl files by file name, so names started with 01 - 049 run before system defaults (which has number 50).
+So we renamed our configs into 8N .